moorthichinna/magento-two/README.md

 # magento

-It is master file content.
+It is edited from local PC.